alloyking1/twilio_inertiajs_2fa/README.md

 -   Inject an OTP system into our authentication flow using Twilio Verify API
 -   Create a middleware to restrict access to the dashboard until a given phone number is verified

+## Serve Application

+To get the application running, do the following

+-   clone from the public repo
+-   install dependencies using `composer install` and `npm install`
+-   run migration using `php artisan migrate`
+-   serve application using `php artisan serve` and `npm run dev`

 I hope you find this helpful.

 ## Contributing